Elz, Hesse: Economy and infrastructure

 The community is home to more than 600 businesses with well over 2,000 jobs.
 A commercial park can be found on Bundesstraße 8 towards the outlying centre of Malmeneich.

+Transport links

 Road transport

 The community is also known countrywide for its Elzer Berg (mountain) on the notable drop in elevation from the Lower Westerwald into the Limburg Basin.
 This long sloped stretch of roadway on the A 3 (Cologne-Frankfurt) near kilometre 100 going towards Frankfurt is a notorious accident black spot.
 The speed limit of 100 km/h for passenger cars and 40 km/h for trucks has watch kept over it by stationary speed measuring apparatus.

 Through Elz runs Bundesstraße 8, on its way from the Dutch border to Passau.
 As traffic regularly backs up here, the plan for the long-distance federal roads has identified a bypass for Elz as an urgent need; the price for such work will be €12,600,000.